makrai/notes/lauscher2005-zero-hero.md

   * typologically or etymologically close to English (e.g., German, Scandinavian languages, French, Spanish)
-  * with large monolingual corpora, well-represented in the pretraining corp (e.g., Arabic, Hindi, Chinese).
+  * with large monolingual corpora, well-represented in the pretraining corp (e.g., Arabic, Hindi, Chinese)
   * Wu+ (2020) suggest that pretrained transformers, much like static embeds, easily (linearly) alignable between languages
-    * Wu+ limit their study to major languages: Chinese, Russian, and French.
+    * Wu+ limit their study to major languages: Chinese, Russian, and French
     * hE, language transfer with static cross-lingual word embeddings are ineffective when involving dissimilar languages (Søgaard+ 2018; Vulić+ 2019) or languages with small corpora (Vulić+ 2020)
-  * We demonstrate that, similar to prior research in cross-lingual embeds, transfer performance crucially depends on these two factors.
+  * We demonstrate that, similar to prior research in cross-lingual embeds, transfer performance crucially depends on these two factors
 * Q2 the role of a particular task in consideration for transfer performance?
   * all our analyses across five different tasks, which we roughly divide into
     * “lower-level” tasks (POS-tagging, dependency parsing, and NER); and (2)
     * “higher-level” language understanding tasks (NLI and QA).
 We show that
-  * transfer performance in both zero-shot and fewshot scenarios largely depends on the “task level”.
+  * transfer performance in both zero-shot and fewshot scenarios largely depends on the “task level”
 * Q3 Can we even predict transfer performance?
   * a simple regression model on available transfer results, we show that
   * performance can (roughly) be predicted from the two crucial factors: